 Even though your baby needs to be cared for by medical staff, you are your baby’s family.
 As family, you are your baby’s primary and long-term source of care, love and support.
-The strong bond between you and your baby should be fostered and nurtured throughout your baby’s time in hospital.
+The strong bond between you and your baby starts from birth and should be fostered and nurtured throughout your baby’s time in hospital.

 This is the basic idea behind family-centred care in the neonatal intensive care unit (NICU).

-So family-centred care is about respecting your relationship with your baby and treating you with respect.
-It’s also about working as a team with you to make decisions about your baby’s care and treatment in the NICU.
+Family-centred care is about staff encouraging and respecting your relationship with your baby, and treating you with respect.
+It’s about working as a team with you to make decisions about your baby’s care and treatment in the NICU.

 When the bond between you and your baby is fostered and you’re involved in your baby’s care, it improves the quality of your baby’s care – in the NICU and in the transition to home.

-Hospitals vary in how much family-centred care they offer, but family-centred care is becoming the ‘gold standard’ in NICUs.
-That’s because it cuts down how long babies stay in hospital, helps with bonding between parents and babies, and helps parents feel better.
+Hospitals vary in how much family-centred care they offer, but family-centred care is the best approach to NICU care.
+That’s because it cuts down how long babies stay in hospital, helps with bonding between parents and babies, and helps parents feel welcomed, involved and comfortable in the nursery.
 It might also help with babies’ long-term development.

-What to look for in a neonatal intensive care unit (NICU) with family-centred care
+What to look for in a NICU with family-centred care

-A family-centred neonatal intensive care unit (NICU) welcomes you at any time.
+A family-centred NICU welcomes you at any time.
 Its staff make sure that you’re involved in taking care of your baby, and they talk openly and clearly with you about your baby’s care.
-They give you the chance to ask questions so that you can feel confident that your baby is getting medical care that’s high quality and right for her.
+They give you the chance to ask questions so that you can feel confident that your baby is getting high-quality, appropriate medical care.

 Family-centred care means that doctors and nurses should: